 This year I challenged myself to have 30 days of gratitude.
 What I found was that taking the time each day to think about what I was thankful for made me a much happier person.
 Here are 10 reasons how 30 days of gratitude changed my life.

-I know this first hand because I used to be one of those people.
 For a large portion of my adult life I was depressed, unhappy, and constantly complaining about things.
 It was not until I shifted my perspective that I realized how much I truly had.

-What opened my eyes was thankfulness and gratitude.
+What opened my eyes were thankfulness and gratitude.
 Thanks to my sister Suzanne I was introduced to this concept when she gave me Jack Canfield’s Key to Living the Law of Attraction: A Simple Guide to Creating the Life of Your Dreams.
 Reading this book changed my life and made me see the error of my ways.
 I had the power to move my life in the direction I wanted it to go.
 I just needed to widen my view of the world.

 At first, going from a negative to a positive was quite difficult.
 It took a good couple of months for me to finally get to that point where I started to feel better.
 Just like exercising your body, having a positive attitude took practice and determination.
 It is like cardio for your brain.

 I have been practicing this on and off over the past six years and it has changed my life for the better.
 It helped me realize my true passion in life.
 I was able to find a new career and work towards starting my own business.

 I still have times where I get the blues and this past year was one of those times.
 I’ve been trying to step back and think about all the great stuff I have in my life.
 This helps to put things into perspective.
 It also teaches me to look at things in a different light.

 There is a great story about Thomas Edison and how he had 1,000 failed attempts before he created the lightbulb.
 So before you want to give up on something try to find another way to achieve your goals.